FaazTechSolutions/ilyas-panda/HCM.md

 ![image](https://user-images.githubusercontent.com/105497741/185849252-bb18881b-7649-43e9-8cc4-bc993d82031a.png)
 > to journey from place to place or to a distant place.
 > to get around  pass from one place to another The news traveled fast.
-> to journey through or over We're traveling the countryside.
+> to journey through or over We're traveling the countrys

+### Travel Management
+- Visa and Permits Management
+- Business Trip